-4 PDE-based Skeletonization and Shape Manipulation
+4. PDE-based Skeletonization and Shape Manipulation

-4.1 Diffusion-based Medial Axis Extraction: An Algorithmic Outline
+4.1.
+Diffusion-based Medial Axis Extraction: An Algorithmic Outline

-We use the finite-difference technique to approximate the solution for the time-dependent diffusion-based equation numerically to provide users progressive results for medial axis approximation and shape reconstruction.
+In this paper, we use the finite-difference technique to approximate the solution for the time-dependent diffusion-based equation numerically to provide users progressive results for medial axis approximation and shape reconstruction.
 Our techniques can be applied for solid objects with polygonal boundary surfaces and is also suitable for other boundary representations.